farirpgs/fari-app/lib/srds/fate-core.md

 Also, sometimes you’ll have to come up with a scene’s purpose all on your own, such as the beginning of a new scenario, or the next scene following a cliffhanger.
 Whenever you have to do that, try going back to the story questions you came up with earlier and introducing a situation that’s going to directly contribute to answering them.
 That way, whenever it’s your job to start a scene, you’re always moving the story along.

-{example}

-Amanda ended the previous session of the group’s story with a cliffhanger: the revelation that Cynere’s mysterious employer is an agent of the Cult of Tranquility, and that the Jewel is an important component in a mysterious ritual.
+> Amanda ended the previous session of the group’s story with a cliffhanger: the revelation that Cynere’s mysterious employer is an agent of the Cult of Tranquility, and that the Jewel is an important component in a mysterious ritual.
 On top of that, Zird’s in the middle of the most important trial of his life, and the Collegia’s discovered that the Jewel is missing
+>

-Now Amanda’s thinking about how to start things off next time.
+> Now Amanda’s thinking about how to start things off next time.
 The whole situation seems to have really freaked the players out, so she definitely wants to capitalize on that.
 She figures Anna should return, initially confused about Cynere’s role in the theft and ready to fight.
 The scene will be about coming to an accord with Anna and realizing that they’re both on the same side, as it were.

 The second question is just as important—you want to start a scene just before something interesting is going to take place.
 TV and movies are especially good at this—usually, you’re not watching a particular scene for more than thirty seconds before something happens to change the situation or shake things up.